FAQ's (Frequently Asked Questions)

 pages for information.
 In fact you have probably used the FTP protocol many times without

 even knowing it.
-Web browsers can use FTP to download files to you.
+Web browsers mostly use FTP to download files to you.
+A

 The other part is sending the correct (smaller) graphic file format.